 Born in a glorious century where albums could have more than ten tracks, Version 2.0 is one of the nineties’ most remarkable rock album.
 After issuing a perfect first album, Garbage had to prove this success was not a one-shot.
 They also had to avoid the danger of mimicking their first-born.

 After a full year experimenting and recording, Version 2.0 got out of the studios.
 It was a sublime encounter between goth pop, eletronica and rock, with fiery lyrics, painfully intimate yet relatable.
 As many artists during that period, Garbage wanted to see what technology could do for their music.
 It was the age of Bjork, Portishead, the Prodigy and the critics agreed that these new tools were quite a successful addition to Garbage sound.
-The future of alternative rock seemed nice than never!
+The future of alternative rock seemed nicer than never!

 As teenagers, we were immediately hooked by the Song “Push It” but “Version 2.0” has so much more to offer!
 The album is full of gorgeous rock ballads like “You Look so Fine” or “The Trick is to Keep Breathing”, sublime tensions like “I think I’m paranoid”, infectious beats and melodies like “Hammering in my head” or “Dumb”, not to mention the incredible “Special”.
 Garbage managed to take everything that worked in their debut album and actually made it even better!